-Inspired by their example, I’ve written several books (published) and two more are in the works, one to be self-published and one to go the conventional route.
-In the meantime, a blog is a great way to write about things that interest you because it’s a short format, and you get immediate feedback.
+Inspired by their example, I’ve written five books (see Publications for details).
+However, a blog is a great way to write about things that interest you because it’s a short format, and you get immediate feedback.

 I grew up in northern Canada, where you can see the stars most nights, and the aurora if you’re lucky.
 (I’ve even seen the summer aurora, which is truly amazing, like someone smearing trails of milk against the sky.)
 Astronomy was one of my childhood interests, sparked by a fascinating book from the local library about the nine planets.
 Later, in university, I went through a period of being interested in astrology, and casting everyone’s chart.
 It added a new dimension to the planets.

 So did my early mythological reading.
 At around 10 or 11, I read Edith Hamilton’s book on mythology, which mainly featured the Greeks and Romans, with a section on Norse myth in the back.
 I have to confess that at the time the Greek god/desses seemed much more glamorous.
 Odin and co didn’t register on me.